UnitVectorY-Labs/ServiceAuthCentral/EXAMPLE.md

 **Token Server**

 The token server can be deployed as a Cloud Run service.
-It can utilize GCP Firesture through the `auth-datamodel-firestore` module with the `datamodel-firestore` Spring Boot profile.
+It can utilize GCP Firesture through the `datamodel-firestore` module with the `datamodel-firestore` Spring Boot profile.
-It can utilize GCP KMS through the `auth-sign-gcp` module with the `sign-gcp` Spring Boot profile.
+It can utilize GCP KMS through the `sign-gcp` module with the `sign-gcp` Spring Boot profile.

 It requires the following environment variables.